 Admission

-Applicants must meet the admission requirements of the Graduate College.
+Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.
 Preference is given to applicants with an undergraduate major in psychology, education, or a related field; have an undergraduate GPA of 3.00 or higher; a graduate GPA of 3.00 or higher; related research experience; and an interest and experience working with children and adolescents in K–12 settings.
-The school psychology program does not have an official cutoff score on the Graduate Record Examination (GRE), and applicants are reviewed holistically (the GRE is optional).
+Applicants are reviewed holistically.

 Sample Plans of Study